detekt/detekt/docs/pages/documentation/style.md

 ### OptionalUnit

-It is not necessary to define a return type of `Unit` on functions.
-This rule detects and reports instances where the `Unit` return type is specified on functions.
+It is not necessary to define a return type of `Unit` on functions or to specify a lone Unit statement.
+This rule detects and reports instances where the `Unit` return type is specified on functions and the occurrences of a lone Unit statement.

 **Severity**: Style